 Transmission and Distribution

-The two alternatives currently under consideration through SEPA (both west of I-5) are:
+The three transmission alternatives currently under consideration through the SEPA process are:

-- (Alternative TL1) - A route underground, primarily along the eastern edge of the downtown commercial core
+- Alternative TL1 - A route primarily along the eastern edge of the downtown commercial core

-The transmission line is scheduled to be constructed between 2018 and late 2020.
-The existing Pine-Broad Street transmission line will be used to power the Denny Substation prior to completion of the new transmission line.
+Construction of the transmission line is scheduled to start in 2018 and be complete in late 2020.
+An existing transmission line (the Pine-Broad Substation transmission line) will be used to power the proposed new Denny Substation prior to completion of the new transmission line in 2020.